Superstrong Dynamics and Directional Emission of a Giant Atom in a Structured Bath: Superstrong coupling

 \section{Superstrong coupling}

 We first measure the CCA using single-tone spectroscopy in transmission as a function of the qubit frequency at low power to remain in the single-excitation manifold [\subautoref{fig:fig2}{\textbf{a}}].
-Due to the dimerization of the CCA, we observe two bands separated by ${\sim}\left|J_2-J_1\right|$.
+Due to the dimerization of the CCA, we observe two bands separated by a bandgap of size ${\sim}\left|J_2-J_1\right|$.
 The dressed qubit frequency, $\tilde \omega_q/2\pi$, is measured using standard two-tone spectroscopy [see \aref{app:sec:qubit:charac}] and reported in \subautoref{fig:fig2}{\textbf{a}} as purple circles above the upper band and pink circles in the middle bandgap.
 This highlights the presence of an atom-photon bound state (APBS) in the upper bandgap~\cite{liu_quantum_2017,scigliuzzoControllingAtomPhotonBound2022a}.
-The combined single- and two-tone spectroscopy data are globally fitted to the Hamiltonian eigenvalues (dressed CCA modes) in \eqrefauto{eq:normalSpaceHamiltonian}, $\tilde\omega_m$, showing excellent agreement [see inset \subautoref{fig:fig2}{\textbf{a}}].
-A fit with resonant frequency disorder allows to extract precisely the eigenmode frequencies [see \extfigref{extfig:fig2_1}].
+The combined single- and two-tone spectroscopy data are globally fitted to the Hamiltonian eigenvalues $\tilde\omega_m$ (dressed CCA modes frequency) in \eqrefauto{eq:normalSpaceHamiltonian}, showing excellent agreement [see inset \subautoref{fig:fig2}{\textbf{a}}].
+An alternative fit including resonant frequency disorder allows to extract a more precise estimate of the eigenmode frequencies [see \extfigref{extfig:fig2_1}].

-We observe that the qubit interacts strongly with the upper passband and weakly with the lower one, as seen from the small and large frequency shifts, respectively [\subautoref{fig:fig2}{\textbf{a}}].
-This is a direct consequence of the non-local coupling (giant atom regime) of the transmon qubit to the CCA, which inhomogenously redistributes the coupling strength over the CCA normal modes.
+We observe that the qubit interacts strongly with the upper band and weakly with the lower one, as seen from the small and large CCA modes frequency shifts, respectively [\subautoref{fig:fig2}{\textbf{a}}].
+This is a direct consequence of the non-local coupling (giant atom regime) of the transmon qubit to the CCA, which inhomogenously redistributes the coupling strength over the CCA normal modes [see inset \subautoref{fig:fig1}{f} and \extfigref{extfig:fig1_1}].
 At the upper band edge, the qubit strongly hybridizes with photonic modes, producing a visible frequency shift even when the bare qubit is significantly detuned from the upper band edge [\subautoref{fig:fig2}{\textbf{a}}].

-When the qubit--mode coupling strength to the $n$th CCA mode, $G_n$, becomes comparable to the mode spacing $\Delta\Omega_n = \Omega_n - \Omega_{n-1}$, the avoided crossing shifts exceed $\Delta\Omega_n$, effectively hybridizing multiple modes simultaneously.
-To characterize this regime quantitatively, we introduce two complementary metrics.
-Since there are $N$ coupling strengths but only $N-1$ mode spacings, we define (i) the \emph{average coupling per splitting}, $\overline{G}_n/\Delta\Omega_n$, where each mode spacing is normalized by the average of the two adjacent couplings [see black line in \subautoref{fig:fig1}{\textbf{h}}], and (ii) the \emph{average splitting per coupling}, $G_n/\overline{\Delta\Omega}_n$, where each coupling is normalized by the average of the neighboring mode spacings [see red bars in \subautoref{fig:fig1}{\textbf{h}}].